jacoflaco/osiris/README.txt

 All forms are working for Members, however, for Admin controls only the create new User is working If you would like to view a report, click on Reports on the top.
 The reports that are finished and polished are Hotels and Users
 Click on either of those buttons to view the data from the database

+TODO

+Add sessionVerify to all session pages and timeout to all login pages Create all views in the database
+Change 'Reports' to 'Views' in admin nav
+Finish all datatable pages
+Finish all new entry pages
+Figure out how to edit database info efficiently Update README
+Finish Reservation Form
+Finish all content